chakra-ui/chakra-ui/.changeset/tasty-poems-boil.md

 "@chakra-ui/theme": patch
 ---

-Fix issue where avatar background remained after image is loaded
+Remove background from avatar when the image has loaded.
+This helps to prevent browser inconsistencies.